Fairer Cocoa: Gloria’s networking for shorter supply chains in El Salvador

 Central America

-This is the story of Gloria and her cooperative.
-Together they took up the fight against an unjust system of commercialization.
+This is the story of Gloria Herrera and her cooperative.
+Together they took up the fight against an unjust system of commercialisation.

 01